schasse/distr_algos/assignment2/exercise_sheet2.md

 The broadcast algorithm (Lamport, 1978) has been introduced in the lecture.
 The algorithm requires FIFO channels.
 Assume, we drop this precondition.
-Construct an example in which the algorithm does not work properly anymore.ii.
+Construct an example in which the algorithm does not work properly anymore.

+ii.
 Ricart and Agrawala

 1. Is this algorithm deadlock-free?
 Give a reasonable answer.